Find out about the VAT liability of insurance transactions and insurance related services.

 Some policies name more than one party as being insured under the contract.
 The customer’s place of belonging in such instances should be determined by reference to the principal insured.

-Where there’s no one principal insured and insured parties are based both inside and outside the EU, the supply of insurance should be treated as being received where the majority of the insured parties belong or, where applicable, where the party belongs that has been most directly involved in entering into the contract and stands to be the main beneficiary.
+Where there’s no one principal insured and insured parties are based both inside and outside the UK, the supply of insurance should be treated as being received where the majority of the insured parties belong or, where applicable, where the party belongs that has been most directly involved in entering into the contract and stands to be the main beneficiary.

 6.5 Services received from abroad